user00000001/Tesra/docs/specifications/native_contract/tstnotify.md

 #### TransferFrom

-* Usage: Transfer from ong
+* Usage: Transfer from tsg

 * Event and notify:
 ```